Seasonal Streamflow Forecasts

 Very low skill or missing antecedent condition data

-Low September flows were recorded at 94 out of 140 locations across Australia, predominantly in southwest Western Australia, Tasmania, South Australia, northern Victoria (north of the Great Dividing Range) and southern New South Wales.
-Near-median flows were recorded at 36 locations, while high flows were recorded at 10 locations scattered across the continent.
+Low October flows were recorded at 110 out of 140 locations across Australia, predominantly in Western Australia, Tasmania, South Australia, Victoria and southern New South Wales.
+Near-median flows were recorded at 22 locations mainly along the east coast of New South Wales and Queensland, and northern parts of the Northern Territory, while high flows were recorded at seven locations scattered across the continent.
+Observed October streamflow at Daintree River at Bairds is currently unavailable.

 El Niño is often associated with below-average rainfall across eastern Australia in winter and spring, and also warmer-than-normal daytime temperatures over the southern half of the country.
 Our understanding ENSO video provides more information on how El Niño impacts our climate and weather.